 - How Are Your Projects Structured?

-- How Does Each of these Processes Flow
+- How Does Each of The Below Processes Flow?

 - Naming Conventions and Standard Coding